Institution for Architectural Order and Generational Continuity

 Lie Alonso is a privately constituted institutional structure dedicated to the long-horizon ordering of land and architecture.

-It operates under Charter to establish territorial coherence, architectural discipline, and embedded succession beyond individual tenure.
+It operates under Charter to establish territorial coherence, architectural discipline, and continuity across generations.

-Its purpose is not episodic development.
-It exists to establish and preserve integrity where permanence is intended.
+It exists to preserve integrity where permanence is intended.

 Institutional Seat